 “What the hand does the mind remembers.” ~ Maria Montessori

 So this brings us to responsibilities that they have around the house as toddlers.
 My fiancé grew up on a farm and tells the tales of the hard work that came with his adolescent years.
 He definitely knows the meaning of hard work and working together as a family unit.
-For the most part, I am blessed to have him have the upperhand in how the boys are disciplined.
-We don’t use physical force but we do have consequences with certain actions.
+For the most part he handles the discipline.

 When the boys wake up they have what we call the Morning High Five that we try to keep in our morning routine.
-I found this diagram to follow and you just implement the five activities to teach you’d like to teach them.
+I found this diagram to follow online and you just implement the five activities you’d like to teach them.

 - Makes his bed